 I wondered how had I not heard about this place before?
 There didn’t seem to be too much written about it so I wanted to find out more which is why I was so shocked to find out how awesome it really is.

 After postponing many times due to other commitments, I finally went to Sparadise recently on a cold, beautiful Winters day.
 To be honest, I wasn’t expecting big things purely because I just couldn’t find many reviews on it, although I always thought in the back of my mind it was going to be a gem, I just had no idea how much!

 The beautiful entrance to Sparadise Japanese Bath House

-Sparadise is located near Lithgow in the Blue Mountains, right in the middle of the countryside and over looks the Great Myall Lake.
+Sparadise is located near Lithgow in the Blue Mountains, right in the middle of the countryside and over looks Lake Lyell.
 It’s a 2 hour car trip out of Sydney and we drove up there on a Sunday and boy what a way to spend a Sunday afternoon it was.

 So where do they get the water from?

 They use the mineral water which sits 300 metres underneath the property and they control the temperature so the water stays consistent.
 Because the mineral water contains calcium and iron, it’s really good for arthritis, gout and obviously a good old detox for the body.